shyambhanushali/WebScraper/README.md

 A script that prints out a list of all EXTERNAL references in the HTML response to an HTTP/S request.

 # Installing all dependencies
-pip install requirements.txt or pip3 install requirements.txt
+pip install -r requirements.txt or pip3 install -r requirements.txt

 # Executing the script